input-output-hk/haskell.nix/docs/user-guide/materialization.md

 * You are happy to script something to update the materialized nix files automatically.
+* You are certain that the IFD you materialize is not `system`-dependent.
+If it was you'd obtain different nix expressions depending on which `system` the IFD was evaluated.

 ## How can we materialize the nix files?

 Lets say we want to build hlint.
 We might start with an hlint